 Grit Real Estate Income Group Founded

-Bronwyn Corbett and Greg Pearson, aware of the strong demand for world-class corporate real estate development across Africa, established Grit Real Estate Income Group* (“Grit”) in 2014.
+Bronwyn Knight and Greg Pearson, aware of the strong demand for world-class corporate real estate development across Africa, established Grit Real Estate Income Group* (“Grit”) in 2014.

 Acquired Commodity House Phase 1 as its 1st asset for US$32.5m (Mozambique)